kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/05-write-html-with-jsx.md

 # Writing HTML with JSX
-Old way of concatenating string in JavaScript is a pain.
-ES6 templating strings is a huge improvement but it is still a pain.
-A better way is JSX
+* Old way of concatenating string in JavaScript is a pain
+* ES6 templating strings is a huge improvement but it is still a pain
+* A better way is JSX

 ## What is JSX
-The ability to write JSX inside our JavaScript
+* The ability to write JSX inside our JavaScript

 ## What if I didn't want to use JSX?
-Then your code would look like this and it will work.
+* Then your code would look like this and it will work

 ```
 class TeamPicker extends React.Component {